DaryllRicalde/Discord-Lyrics-Bot/README.md

 - [ ] Allow bot to show commands available
 - [ ] Add functionality for bot to attach itself to a channel
 - [ ] Allow music playing functionality
+- [ ] Allow functionality to set nicknames on member join
 - [ ] Deploy